onzfonz/comp227/src/content/6/en/part6a.md

 >
 >*`configureStore` from Redux Toolkit is an improved version of `createStore` that simplifies setup and helps avoid common bugs.*
 >
->*You should not be using the redux core package by itself today, except for learning purposes.
+>*You should not be using the `redux` core package by itself today, except for learning purposes.
 The `createStore` method from the core redux package will not be removed, but we encourage all users to migrate to using Redux Toolkit for all Redux code.*

-So, instead of the function `createStore`, it is recommended to use the slightly more "advanced" function `configureStore`, and we will also use it when we have taken over the basic functionality of Redux.
+So, since Redux recommends `configureStore` over `createStore`, we will start using `configureStore` in the [next section](/part6/many_reducers), *but we will continue using `createStore` here as we are still introducing redux concepts*.

-> An Aside: `createStore` is defined as "deprecated", which usually means that the feature will be removed in some newer version of the library.
+> An Aside: `createStore` is defined as **deprecated**.
+Functions/features that are deprecated are sometimes removed in a future version of a library.
-The explanation above and the discussion of [this one](https://stackoverflow.com/questions/71944111/redux-createstore-is-deprecated-cannot-get-state-from-getstate-in-redux-ac) reveal that `createStore` will not be removed, and it has been given the status `deprecated`, perhaps with slightly incorrect reasons.
+The explanation above and the discussion of [this one](https://stackoverflow.com/questions/71944111/redux-createstore-is-deprecated-cannot-get-state-from-getstate-in-redux-ac) reveal that `createStore` will not be removed, and it has been given the status `deprecated`, perhaps to nudge people to use `configureStore` instead.

-So the function is not obsolete, but today there is a more preferable, new way to do almost the same thing.
+You can see the full code for the calculator on [GitHub](https://github.com/comp227/redux-tasks/tree/main) in the *main* branch.

 ### Redux-tasks